Games & Quizzes

 /ˈstandiNG/

-performed from rest or upright position, without run-up.
-Your status or position relative to your community.
-To be upright; not be sitting or lying down.
+performed from rest or upright position, without run-up. position, status, or reputation.
+To still be valid.

 /ˈeksərˌsīz/